tejas2276/Sentiment-Analysis-of-the-2024-U.S-Presidential-Election-/README.md

 1. Experimentation Local Approach: Conducts the ensemble effect check, examines the distribution of labels/classes in each partition, and performs the size-up experiment.

-2.Prediction: Implements the prediction of sentiments for the processed Reddit comments
+ 2. Prediction: Implements the prediction of sentiments for the processed Reddit comments

 3. Reddit Comments Preprocessing: Implements the preprocessing of Reddit comments related to the 2024 U.S. Presidential Election